System security for watchOS

 All three use cases are built upon the same basic foundation: a mutually authenticated Station-to-Station (STS) protocol, with Long-Term Keys exchanged at time of feature enablement and unique ephemeral session keys negotiated for each request.
 Regardless of the underlying communication channel, the STS tunnel is negotiated directly between the Secure Enclaves in both devices, and all cryptographic material is kept within that secure domain (with the exception of Mac computers without a Secure Enclave, which terminate the STS tunnel in the kernel).

-A complete unlock sequence can be broken down in two phases.
+A complete unlock sequence can be broken down into two phases.
 First, the device being unlocked (the “target”) generates a cryptographic unlock secret and sends it to the device performing the unlock (the “initiator”).
 Later, the initiator performs the unlock using the previously generated secret.

 To arm auto unlock, the devices connect to each other using a BLE connection.
 Then a 32-byte unlock secret randomly generated by the target device is sent to the initiator over the STS tunnel.
 During the next biometric or passcode unlock, the target device wraps its passcode-derived key (PDK) with the unlock secret and discards the unlock secret from its memory.